Disability Documentation Guidelines

 Additional Information:

-Any costs to obtaining documentation shall be borne by the student; Clark College DSS does not provide full evaluations or diagnostic measures on determining disabilities.
+Any costs to obtaining documentation shall be borne by the student; Clark College DAC does not provide full evaluations or diagnostic measures on determining disabilities.

-Disability Support Services will not retain paper copies of documentation received.
-Documentation is electronically scanned upon submission to DSS, and the original paper copy is returned to the student when they are turning it in person.
+Disability Access Center will not retain paper copies of documentation received.
+Documentation is electronically scanned upon submission to DAC, and the original paper copy is returned to the student when they are turning it in person.
 It is important for the student to retain this original documentation for their own personal records.

-Documentation received is kept in at Disability Support Services.
+Documentation received is kept in at Disability Access Center.
 Information will only be released to Clark College personnel on an educational need to know basis.
 Information regarding accommodations, disability, documentation, or student status will only be released to persons outside of Clark College with student permission via a Release of Information.